w3c/wai-curricula/intro.md

   * Appreciation for overlapping user needs and the principles of universal design

 ### Prerequisites for Learners

 [Basic] Basic understanding of computers and the Web.

 ### Prerequisites for instructors

 [Advanced] In-depth knowledge of accessibility principles and universal design, and expertise in working with people with different types of disabilities.

 ### Approximate Duration

 3-5 hours depending on activities.

-### Teaching Outline
+### Suggested Teaching Outline

-The following is a list of proposed lessons for this unit.
+The objective of this unit is to raise the awareness of students on the wide range of abilities and technologies that people use to interact with the Web, and to provide them with an understanding of assistive technologies, adapative strategies, and how these related to design features.
+It consists of the following lessons:

-* "Stories of people with disabilities":  experience first-hand how specific personas with disabilities navigate the web.
+* Lesson 1 "Stories of people with disabilities": demonstrates real examples of people with disabilities using assistive technologies and adaptive strategies to interact with the Web.
-* "Diverse abilities, tools and barriers": introduces examples of specific types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
+* Lesson 2 "Diverse abilities, tools and barriers": introduces a broad variety of examples of different types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
-* Assistive tools and adaptive strategies: provides an opportunity for learners to experience some types of assistive tools, such as a screen reader, and adaptive strategies, such as changing fonts and colors.
+* Lesson 3 "Assistive tools and adaptive strategies": provides more in-depth explanation of assistive technologies and adaptive strategies, and an opportunity for students to get more acquainted with some of them.
-* Principles of universal design: explains the overlapping accessibility needs of different users, such as “reading aloud” functionality benefiting people not seeing the screen and people with some forms of dyslexia.
-Explains that people could have combinations of disabilities, such as auditory and visual disabilities, especially with growing age.
+* Lesson 4 "Principles of universal design": explains the basic principles of inclusive and universal design, to address people with different accessibility needs, temporary and situational limitations, and other benefits.

-**Note**: Instructors are free to teach this lessons in the order that best suits their needs and those of the learners.
+**Note**: This is a suggested teaching outline to help achieve the learning outcomes.
+Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.

 {% include_cached excol.html type="start" id="stories" %}